OlenaBugaiova/datascience-and-ai-self-learning/README.md

     * How to highlight my knowledge and skills?
     * What type of work do I like?
     * Where to apply?
+    * What are the most important things for me at work
-    * What do I need to learn about the field to become confident at work?
+    * What to learn about the field to become confident at work?
-    * Is there a way for me to become a researcher or a scientist keeping a study-life balance?
+    * What is the way to become a researcher or a scientist, and do I want to pursue that path?

 ---